-When the police are at your door and asking to look for something, the answer is no!!
+When the police are at your door and asking to look for something, the answer is “no!”
 After that, your response is silence.
-If the police are at your door there is nothing good that can happen by your agreeing to a search or saying anything.
-DO NOT DO IT!!
-If the police are entering your home without consent or seizing property without your consent, do not resist or you will be charged with a crime.
-The proper remedy is a Motion to Suppress Evidence and a lawsuit, not a fight or power struggle that you cannot win.
+There is nothing good that can happen by agreeing to a search or saying anything to the police.
+Be courteous, but respectfully decline a search, clearly say you want a lawyer, and otherwise remain silent.
+If the police are entering your home without consent or seizing property without your consent, do not resist, or you will be charged with a crime.
+The proper remedy is a motion to suppress evidence and a lawsuit.

 Some Police Officers Lie About Consent to Search

 If the system worked perfectly, there might be less of a need for criminal defense lawyers.
 However, the system is imperfect, and some police officers falsely claim that someone consented to a search.
 An officer who would make a false claim of consent may rely on a judge believing them instead of the accused defendant.
 Often, police and prosecutors turn a blind eye to officers of questionable character and integrity because dealing with police misconduct is difficult.

 It takes an incredibly savvy and fearless defense lawyer to attack false evidence created by a police officer and prove that the officer’s representations are untruthful or inaccurate.
 Skillful cross-examination, a thorough investigation, and a passion for exposing police misconduct are required.
 The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have extensive experience attacking and exposing deficient investigations and false evidence.